rexkim1020/rocket_team3_avionics/README.md

 Future builds should carry recovery aids that do not depend on any electronics: high-visibility finish, streamers, and a louder landing beacon.

+### 5. Load-cell zero offset in the thrust measurement

+The static-fire trace does not return to zero — it flattens near 14.7 N, 7.6% of peak, and recording was stopped there on the judgement that the remainder was negligible.
+A solid motor tails off toward zero rather than asymptoting to a constant, so this is most likely a zero offset that appeared during the burn, from thermal drift or the mount settling under load.

+It matters because every derived figure inherits it.
+Integrated across 2.525 s an offset of that size accounts for roughly 35 N·s, so the 236.1 N·s total is an upper bound.
+The next static fire should re-zero after the burn and subtract the offset, and should record until the reading is genuinely flat at zero rather than until it looks small.

 ---